 The Shakiest Gun in the West (1968) starring Don Knotts, Barbara Rhoades

 In short, The Shakiest Gun in the West is a very funny Don Knotts movie.
-Set in the American Old West, Don plays the part of Jesse W. Haywood, a recent graduate from Dentistry school, who is going out west to make his fortune.
+Set in the American Old West, Don plays the part of Jesse W. Haywood, a recent graduate from Dentistry school.
+He is going out west to make his fortune.
 His final exam in dentistry school is funny, as is his boarding the train out West.
-Along the way, his stagecoach is held up by two robbers (his reaction being very funny in itself) — and one of the two robbers is a lovely woman, “Bad Penny” Cushing (Barbara Rhoades) who is soon arrested, and given an opportunity for a pardon in exchange for infiltrating a wagon train heading out west and breaking up a ring of drug smugglers.
+Along the way, his stagecoach is held up by two robbers (his reaction being very funny in itself).
+And one of the two robbers is a lovely woman, “Bad Penny” Cushing (Barbara Rhoades).
+She is soon arrested, and given an opportunity for a pardon in exchange for infiltrating a wagon train heading out west ….
+And to break up a ring of gun smugglers.

 So that night, while Jesse is looking forward to his wedding night, his plans get interrupted by guard duty for the wagon train.
 Between his typical cowardly disposition, and his wife’s lack of interest, nothing happens on the wedding night — except for Penny sleuthing, trying to find the guns, and almost getting caught.

-During an Indian attack on the wagon train, Jesse tries to fire his gun at one of the attackers — whom Penny shoots, unknown to Jesse.
-Other members of the wagon train see Jesse throwing off the body of the dying Indian, and get the wrong impression — and begin the legend of “Doc Haywood” — which lasts for a while, until the truth eventually comes out.
-Along the way, Penny slowly begins to fall in love with her husband and eventually gets captured … how will Jesse’s knowledge of dentistry save the day?
+During an Indian attack on the wagon train, Jesse tries to fire his gun at one of the attackers.
+Whom Penny shoots, unknown to Jesse.
+Other members of the wagon train see Jesse throwing off the body of the dying Indian, and get the wrong impression.
+And they begin the legend of “Doc Haywood”.
+Which lasts for a while, until the truth eventually comes out.
+Along the way, Penny slowly begins to fall in love with her husband and eventually gets captured … How will Jesse’s knowledge of dentistry save the day?

 Watch The Shakiest Gun in the West for yourself, and enjoy the answer!
 I recommend it and rate it 4 stars.